markgithinji/Fintrack-ktor/README.md

 - Download sample data: [sample-transactions.json](https://gist.githubusercontent.com/markgithinji/a6f2b56c782b404e8e71ee9238b3e1e8/raw/sample-transactions.json)
 - Use this AI prompt to update the account IDs and dates:

-**AI Prompt:** *"First, replace ALL accountId values in this JSON with [your-bank-account-id] (use the same bank account ID for every transaction).
+**AI Prompt:** "First, replace ALL accountId values in this JSON with [your-bank-account-id] (use the same bank account ID for every transaction).
 Then update all dates to be within the last 7 days from today, ensuring each day has multiple transactions (both income and expenses) with realistic timestamps throughout each day.
 Use ONLY these specific categories:
 - **Income categories**: Salary, Freelance, Investments, Gifts, Other
-- **Expense categories**: Food, Transport, Shopping, Health, Bills, Entertainment, Education, Gifts, Travel, Personal Care, Subscriptions, Rent, Groceries, Insurance, Misc
+- **Expense categories**: Food, Transport, Shopping, Health, Bills, Entertainment, Education, Gifts, Travel, Personal Care, Subscriptions, Rent, Groceries, Insurance, Misc.
 Keep the same transaction structure but ensure categories match the allowed set above.
-Spread the transactions evenly across the past week with 2-4 transactions per day."*
+Spread the transactions evenly across the past week with 2-4 transactions per day."

 ##### Add sample transactions:
 ```bash